spacebanana420/ffscala/README.md

 FFscala is a simple wrapper library for the FFmpeg command line, written in Scala 3.

 FFscala works by using functions to transform your video encoding parameters into string lists composed of FFmpeg arguments.
-Before executing the command, the arguments list is combined additional arguments.
 The command execution is independent of shell and OS, which makes it more portable.

 ### Example 1 - Video transcoding
 ```scala